djobiii2078/cloud_course_resources/TP/TP2/Readme.md

 - Create and launch a simple VM with 2GB.
 - Delete the VM and record the completion time.
 - Repeat the operation while giving a different memory size to the VM, 4, 6, and 8GB (if possible).
-- Repeat the experiment with the default kernel and plot a graph to compare both results
 - **Comment your results.**

 ```
-Remember to repeat each operation 5 times to get the average, 95th, and 95th percentiles.
+Remember to repeat each operation 5 times to obtain the average, 95th percentile, and 95th percentile.
 ```

 ### VM migration time

-To perform this part, you need to collaborate with a neighbour, basically you will *live migrate* your VM to your neighbour and vice-versa.
+To perform this part, you need to collaborate with a neighbour; basically, you will *live migrate* your VM to your neighbour and vice-versa.
+In your VM, launch a bash program that prints the date and time on a single line (in append mode) every 10ms.
+It will help determine the downtime of the live migration process.

 **Setting network storage**